kennytm/rfcs/text/0000-dyn-type.md

 This means providing mutable access to the reduced type is unsafe.
-Ideally we should represent this memory as `∃w,h,s: [([T; w], [Opaque<T>; s-w]); h]`, but encoding this thing in the type system is just as error-prone as writing actual checking code, and thus decided against doing this.
+Ideally we should represent this memory as `∃w,h,s: [([T; w], [Opaque<T>; s-w]); h]`, but encoding this thing in the type system is just as error-prone as writing actual checking code, and thus we decided against doing this.

 This also means even if we have two `&mut Mat<T>`, their memory may be physically overlapping, although they are still logically disjoint.